 What knowledge and experience is required?

 To secure a business development manager job, you’ll need a strong sales track record.
 Specifically, companies look for a proven ability to hit targets, a consistent background of winning new business and – often – relevant sector experience.
 A good book of contacts is also looked upon favourably.
+Learn our tips on how to network effectively.

 In terms of personality traits, employers generally look for people who are articulate, polished and professional with a good telephone manner.
 A self-motivated and disciplined approach is also essential.